flyntwp/flynt/README.md

 ### Page Templates
 Flynt uses [Timber](https://www.upstatement.com/timber/) to structure its page templates and [Twig](https://twig.symfony.com/) for rendering them.
 [Timber's documentation](https://timber.github.io/docs/) is extensive and up to date, so be sure to get familiar with it.

-There are two Twig functions added in Flynt to render components into templates:
+There is one Twig function added in Flynt to render components into templates:
 * `renderComponent(componentName, data)` renders a single component.
 [For example, in the `index.twig` template](https://github.com/flyntwp/flynt/tree/master/templates/index.twig).
-* `renderFlexibleContent(flexibleContentField)` renders all components passed from an Advanced Custom Fields *Flexible Content* field.
-[For example, in the `single.twig` template.](https://github.com/flyntwp/flynt/tree/master/templates/single.twig)

 Besides the main document structure (in `./templates/_document.twig`), everything else is a component.